kajusviliusis/rofi-for-windows/README.md

 # winLauncher
-- an application launcher for Windows - inspired by Rofi, that I use on Linux.
+- an Application launcher for Windows - inspired by Rofi, that I use on Linux.
-- built with C# and WPF.
+- Built with C# and WPF.

 ## Features
 - App search/launch